Modern Slavery Statement

 - How to escalate potential slavery and human trafficking issues to the relevant parties within our organisation.

-Orchard intends to maintain contact in 2022 with its key suppliers to reinforce the message that it requires third parties to comply with applicable laws and that it will not tolerate modern slavery or human trafficking in its supply chain or sphere of influence or control.
+Orchard Global intends to maintain constant contact with its key suppliers to reinforce the message that it requires third parties to comply with applicable laws and that it will not tolerate modern slavery or human trafficking in its supply chain or sphere of influence or control.

-Orchard will review its arrangements periodically to ensure these remain effective.
+Orchard Global will review its arrangements periodically to ensure these remain effective.